poissonconsulting/yesno/README.md

 Installation
 ------------

+To install the current release version from CRAN

+    install.packages("yesno")

-To install the latest version from GitHub
+To install the developmental version from GitHub

     # install.packages("devtools")
     devtools::install_github("poissonconsulting/yesno")